runabrandes/pp5-elegant-essentials/README.md

 - The user can sign up to the website and when logged in, they can buy products from the shop, leave reviews, as well as edit and delete these.
 All other functionalities (e.g. contacting the store and reading reviews from authorised users) are accessible by all site users not matter if they have an account or not.
 - Logged-in users can see their past orders and default profile (shipping) information.
-The overview of past orders placed has a clickable order number that opens a past order confirmation page, so the user can see where the particular order was shipped to and what phone number was given for the order when it was placed.
+The overview of past orders placed has a clickable order number that opens a past order confirmation page, so the user can see where the particular order was shipped to and which email address / phone number was given for the order and when it was placed.
 - Admin users have extra functionality in the admin panel, being able to search orders by date and username.
 They can also approve reviews that users have written, so they become visible on the website for everyone to read.
 Admins can delete orders and user profiles, add questions and answers to the FAQ page and add more products to the website store or delete products if required.
 Furthermore, they can view contact requests that might have been sent to the store.